Meemaw/Programiranje2/README.md

 This is a repository of solutions to my assigments at class "Programiranje 1" at my university.
 Code is being tested with the inputs from university.
-Code is automatically tested via Travis with every push/pull using Makefiles.
+Code is automatically tested via Travis with every push/pull.

+Every assigment directory has raw code, test file and makefile in it.
+Tests are being runned from ./scripts.
+Test script iterate through the assisgments and running makefile in each, testing the code.